 Immediate Temporary/Emergency Generation Program Options

 We believe that temporary/emergency generation is needed to ensure adequate energy supplies are available for the next two summers.
-The enactment of Assembly Bill 970 (Ducheny) sets up a process to expedite siting of generation.
+The enactment of Assembly Bill 970 (Ducheny) sets up a process to expedite siting of generation and to permit power plants that are expected to come on line in 2 or 3 years to come on line next summer as “single cycle” operations.
+In addition, AB 995/SB 1194, if signed into law, will expedite development of over 500 MW of new renewable generation by the summer of 2001.
 We look forward to working with the California Energy Commission in the development of the regulations that will govern such generation.

-We developed the following list of possible generation related solutions that can be developed by May 1, 2001.
-They include: 1) using mobile generation that can provide needed short-term resources prior to completion and start-up of other generation projects; 2) allowingplants that are expected to come on line in 2 or 3 years to come on line next summer as “single cycle” operations; 3) allowing existing “single-cycle” generators meeting certain standards to operate outside their current air emissions permits during specific months; 4) expanding and ramping up the existingcapacity of specific generating plants around the state; 5) developing new peaking generation at existing plants throughout the state; 6) allowing businesses with back up generators to disconnect from the power grid under specific conditions;7) expediting the siting of over new renewable energy; and 8) revamping ISO protocols that limit generation from supporting the grid.
+We developed the following list of additional generation related solutions that can be developed by May 1, 2001.
+They include: 1) using mobile generation that can provide needed short-term resources prior to completion and start-up of other generation projects; 2) allowing existing “single-cycle” generators meeting certain standards to operate outside their current air emissions permits during specific months; 3) increasing output from existing generating plants around the state; 4) allowing businesses with back up generators to disconnect from the power grid under specific conditions; and 5) revamping ISO protocols that limit generation from supporting the grid.

 PROPOSAL 1: